 \subsection{Nonideal situation}

-During the control dynamics, the systematic error occurs in such as the Rabi frequencies~\cite{Wang2012Composite,Kestner2013Noise,Yang2018Neural}, the driving frequencies~\cite{Torosov2019robust,Kyoseva2019Detuning}, and the phases~\cite{Vitanov2011Arbitrarily,Kyoseva2013Arbitrarily,Genov2014Correction} of the driving fields, which is typically induced by the random fluctuation of the experimental parameters.
+When the dynamics are under control, systematic error can occur in the Rabi frequencies~\cite{Wang2012Composite,Kestner2013Noise,Yang2018Neural}, the driving frequencies~\cite{Torosov2019robust,Kyoseva2019Detuning}, and the phases~\cite{Vitanov2011Arbitrarily,Kyoseva2013Arbitrarily,Genov2014Correction} of the driving fields, typically induced by the random variation of the experimental parameters.
 In general, the system evolves according to

-where $H_1(t)$ is the error Hamiltonian and $\epsilon$ serves as a perturbative coefficient measuring the error magnitude.
+where $H_0(t)$ is the ideal Hamiltonian, $H_1(t)$ is the error Hamiltonian, and $\epsilon$ serves as an error magnitude.